 Before joining Regent’s Park College I taught at King’s College London, the University of Hertfordshire, and St Peter’s College, Oxford.
-I am a Fellow of the Royal Society of Arts, an Associate Fellow of the Higher Education Academy, and Treasurer of the UK Sartre Society.

 My role in College